THE MEANING OF HUMAN-COMPUTER INTERACTION

 #9 - Airliners’ and traffic’s control

-think that the examples up to now are "trivial" in the sense that
+examples up to now are "trivial" in the sense that they do not

-they do not represent the technical and logical complexities of modern HCI
+represent the technical and logical complexities of modern HCI proper.
+They

-proper.
-They were nevertheless enumerated because they transcend the processing
+were nevertheless enumerated because they transcend the processing of

 behavioral automatisms’, and corresponding technical patterns" that are

-the accusation of triviality in the above examples it is possible to adduce a
+triviality in the above examples it is possible to adduce a more or most

 especially economic, consequences and therefore obviously has already been or